joannakl/cs102/_includes/daily/lec16.markdown

 validation in recursive functions.

 Examples of recursive functions:
 - calculating sum of digits in a positive number,
 - calculating `a^n` using `O(n)` and `O(long n)` algorithms,
 - factorial calculation,
-- Fibonacci sequence calculation (and why it is very inefficient to do it using recursion),
+- Fibonacci sequence calculation (and why it is very inefficient to do it using recursion).
-- determining if a string is a palindrome.

 [recursion notes](notes/lecture04_Recursion.pdf)